 How Can You Tell if the Charity Is Legitimate?

-First, check to see if they are registered as charities or non-profit organizations.
+Check to see if they are registered as charities or non-profit organizations.
 In England and Wales, there is a Charity Commission that licenses them.
-In the United States, they would have been granted tax exempt status by the Internal Revenue Service.
-The lists of organizations so recognized are public and available to everyone.
-All industrialized countries have parallel structures.
+In the United States, a legitimate charity will have tax exempt status.
+You can check that with the Internal Revenue Service.
+Its list of organizations so recognized are public and available to everyone.
+All countries have parallel structures.

-Second, all genuine charities and non-profit organizations have boards of directors.
-If you have been directed to a website that doesn’t list its directors, it’s probably fraudulent.
-If they do list names of people, they should also provide identifying information such as their professional backgrounds, cities of residence and university degrees.
+All non-profit organizations, including charities, have boards of directors.
+If a charity’s website doesn’t list its directors, it’s probably fraudulent.
+If it does name them, they will also note their professional backgrounds, cities of residence, job titles, and even university degrees.
 Search for these people on the internet to confirm that they exist and the information on the web site is correct.

-Fourth, double check.
-If they claim to be associated with the Red Cross, call your local chapter of the Red Cross to confirm that this is one of their projects.
+If a charity claims it works alongside, for example, the Red Cross, call your local chapter of the Red Cross to confirm that this is one of their approved projects.
 Same, of course, for the Salvation Army and any other volunteer organization.
-If the charity is legitimate, they will be happy to confirm and accept your donation.
-If they claim to be affiliated with a specific religious denomination, call its national headquarters, or even a local clergyman or one of its houses of worship to verify.
+Legitimate charities are always willing to provide such confirmation.
+In the event they say they are affiliated with a specific religious denomination, call its national headquarters, or even a local clergyman or one of its houses of worship to verify.